PartDiffuser: Part-wise 3D Mesh Generation via Discrete Diffusion: Related Works

 The fundamental concept behind generating shapes at the part-level is the decomposition of intricate objects into meaningful semantic units.
 This approach supplies extensive prior knowledge for structure-aware rebuilding and controllable creation, aligning well with the part-based workflow of human artists.
 Some studies relied on a two-step process: explicit segmentation followed by reconstruction.
 For instance, PartGen \cite{chen2025partgen} tackles 3D object decomposition by using multi-view segmentation, after which it individually completes and reconstructs each component in 3D.
 PhyCAGE \cite{yan2024phycage} takes an alternative route, employing physical regularization techniques to break down non-rigid objects.
 Other methods work directly from partial segmentation data; HoloPart \cite{yang2025holopart} completes the geometry of parts based on initial 3D segmentation results , while Part123 \cite{liu2024part123} can reconstruct a shape from a single image, concurrently forecasting its semantic components and their spatial configuration.

 Another category of methods leverages Diffusion Transformer (DiT) models to achieve part-level generation, often bypassing the need for explicit segmentation results.
 Both PartCrafter \cite{lin2025partcrafter} and PartPacker \cite{tang2025partpacker}, for example, utilize multi-instance DiTs to automatically produce components.
 PartCrafter can operate from a single image to jointly form multiple, semantically distinct parts, enabling an end-to-end, part-conscious 3D mesh synthesis.
 PartPacker extends this concept by introducing a dual-volume DiT, which improves efficiency by modeling complementary spatial volumes.
 Frankenstein \cite{yan2024frankenstein} employs a comparable strategy, using a VAE to consolidate multiple SDFs within a latent triplane space.
 Additionally, AutoPartGen \cite{chen2025autopartgen} uses a latent diffusion model to sequentially generate parts in an autoregressive fashion, though this method is noted for being computationally intensive and offering limited user control.
+Furthermore, BANG \cite{zhang2025bang} dynamically divides complete 3D assets into individual parts through generative exploded dynamics.
 However, these methods often rely on continuous latent spaces or intermediate representations, leading to inevitable information loss during conversion to final meshes and difficulty in maintaining precise topological consistency across generated parts.